Basic Understandings

 Take the time to check your root system.
 Will you thrive?

-The above basic understandings are further developed as the first seven tips in the Handbook on the Basics of Classroom Discipline.
+The Handbook on the Basics of Classroom Discipline further develops the above basic understandings into seven tips.
 Order now for help in acquiring these understandings to assist you in effectively managing the classroom.

 Share: